JayaPrakashKGP/Tropical-Forest-Fire-Susceptability-Mapping_ML_DL/README.md

 RF_Model.R: This script should contain the code for creating, training, and evaluating the Random Forest (RF) model.

-Quick_Test_Script.R: This script should use the quick-test data for a fast validation of the neural network model.
+Test_Data_FF_Susceptability.csv: This script should use the quick-test data to execute the models.